 School-based immunization programs are critical to improving the duration of protection against a number of childhood diseases, as well as initiating protection for other infections that can occur later in life (e.g. human papillomavirus).
 Immunization in the school setting can be more effective in obtaining higher coverage rates than would be achieved in other ways.
-Through collaboration with the Department of Education and Early Childhood Development, Public Health Nurses have successfully implemented many new school-based immunization programs throughout the province.
+Through collaboration with the Department of Education and Early Childhood Development, Public Health Nurses have successfully implemented many school-based immunization programs throughout the province.
 Catch-up immunization programs have also enabled additional age groups to be immunized during these campaigns.

-The RHAs also provide opportunities for students to bring their routine immunizations up to date.
-Please refer to the Appendix 3 for more history on School Immunization Programs in NB.
+Please refer to Appendix 3 for more history on School Immunization Programs in NB.

-6.2 Data Summary: HPV Vaccine 2016/17
+6.2 Data Summary: HPV Vaccine 2018/19